 10. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with SEND and in supporting the families of such pupils.

 11. The contact details of support services for the parents of pupils with SEND, including those for arrangements made in accordance with clause 32 of the new Code of Practise.

 12. The school’s arrangements for supporting students with SEND transferring between phases of education, or in preparing for adulthood and independent living

 Arrangements for students transferring to Ely College at phase transfer are referred to in section 7.
 In addition, students with SEND often have extra visits to the school as well as the normal “taster days” experienced by the whole cohort.
-The SENCo runs a group for the most vulnerable students in Year 6 over the four Mondays leading up to the two Induction days.
+The SENCo runs a group for the most vulnerable students in Year 6 leading up to the two Induction days.
 This is a small group of twenty students who are chosen to attend after liaison between our SENCo and the SENCos in our feeder schools.
 Where students transfer mid phase, previous schools and records are consulted regarding the student’s SEND status, and, where appropriate assessments take place.

 All documentation about special needs included in a student's record is transferred between schools.
 The SENCo deals with specific enquiries.

 The SENCo attends all Year 6 transfer reviews for students with an EHCP, when invited.